The COVID-19 (C19) crisis has led to significant human and economic losses.

 The story is far from over

-India’s growth had started to lose steam before the pandemic –manufacturing barely grew in FY2019 while services growth slowed down.
-The situation worsened with the pandemic striking all channels of economic growth, hitting the weakest link first.
+India’s growth had started to lose steam before the pandemic struck – manufacturing grew barely in FY19, while services growth slowed.
+The situation worsened, with the country registering its first ever technical recession as the pandemic affected all channels of economic growth, hitting the weakest link first.
+While we are seeing traction in recovery, it is too early to say whether it is all good in the hood.

 Download or Subscribe